stgm/course-site/README.md

 Course website
 ==============

 This site serves courses that reside in a git repo consisting of mostly Markdown-formatted text files and any other source files that should be served to the students.
-Ruby 1.9 with Rails 4.0 is required.
+The code is targeted towards Rails 6.1.

 How to install
 --------------